manojechandran/defender-docs/defender-endpoint/indicator-ip-domain.md

 ### Microsoft Defender Antivirus version requirements

-This feature is available if your organization uses [Microsoft Defender Antivirus](/defender-endpoint/microsoft-defender-antivirus-windows) (in active mode)
+This feature is available if your organization uses [Microsoft Defender Antivirus](/defender-endpoint/microsoft-defender-antivirus-windows) (in in active mode for third-party browsers, while first-party browsers like Edge work regardless of active or passive mode.)

 [Behavior Monitoring](/defender-endpoint/behavior-monitor) is enabled